yaybu/touchdown/docs/tutorial/django.rst

  * Creating a :class:`~touchdown.aws.vpc.VPC` with multiple interconnected :class:`~touchdown.aws.vpc.Subnet`'s.

- * Creating and managing access to an S3 :class:`~touchdown.aws.s3.Bucket`.

  * Creating a :class:`~touchdown.aws.rds.Database` and passing its connection details to the Django instance.

  * Using an :class:`~touchdown.aws.ec2.AutoScalingGroup` to start an instance.

- * Using load balancing and CDN's to scale up your service.
+ * Using load balancing to scale up your service.

-To keep this first example east to digest we will miss out some steps:

- * We aren't going to worry about H/A best practices.

-However we are going to build our application tier to be completely stateless.

 Our application
 ---------------

-For this tutorial we will deploy a simple blog application called radpress.
+For this tutorial we will deploy a sentry server at AWS.

-We have setup a project that has this installed.

-FIXME: Publish demo project

 Desiging your network